Category Archives: Productions

 Production: DANCE ON / Bureau Ritter and Solistenensemble Kaleidoskop

-In cooperation with Berlinische Galerie – Landesmuseum für Moderne Kunst, Fotografie und Architektur
+In cooperation with Berlinische Galerie – Landesmuseum für Moderne Kunst, Fotografie und Architektur, in collaboration with Radialsystem.
+Funded by Hauptstadtkulturfonds.

 Premiere: 29 November 2024, Berlinische Galerie